Remote Internet Experiments

 („Džin“)

-Another task realized using the Arduino module with Ethernet Shield.
-This time, this concept of the remote experiment is used as a simple weather station used for monitoring conditions in our laboratory.
+Another project using the Arduino module with Ethernet Shield.
+This time the remote experiment concept is used as a simple weather station to monitor the conditions in our laboratory.

 App: K8055-MARIE